-There are four (4) classes of membership in the association: Regular, Supporting, Associate, and Honorary.
-The qualifications, rights and privileges for each class of membership are as follows:
+There shall be four (4) classes of membership in the Association, to be designated as Regular, Retired, Associate, and Honorary.
+The qualifications, rights, and privileges for each class of membership shall be:

 The regular members of the Association shall consist of state, county, municipal, and federal officials charged with enforcement of food, drug, cosmetic, device or product safety laws, ordinances or regulations, including but not limited to, the States of Illinois, Indiana, Minnesota, Michigan, North Dakota, Ohio, South Dakota, Wisconsin, and Canada.
 Members are entitled to vote on all pertinent issues, hold office, and to be a member of committees.

 Retired members shall be retired individuals who prior to retirement were officials of the departments or units charged with the enforcement of food, drug, cosmetic, device, or product safety laws, ordinances, or regulations, and the enforcement of such laws, ordinances, or regulations prior to retirement.
 Retired members can also include professional or scientific personnel employed by a college or university, a consumer, or retired individuals who prior to retirement were officers, employees, or authorized representatives of firms or industries regulated by food, drug, cosmetic, device or product and related consumer protection laws.
 Retired members may serve as advisors to committees with a vote and shall be entitled to hold office.